The ChangeTracker is the EF Core component that tracks entity instances and their state inside the current DbContext.

 Rainer Stropek provides a visual and debugger-driven explanation of the ChangeTracker, making it easier to see how entity states evolve during a normal EF Core workflow.

-This is especially useful if you want a more in-depth look at how EF compares original values with current values, how states transition across the entity lifecycle, and how tracking is isolated per DbContext.
+This is especially useful if you want a more in-depth look at how EF Core compares original values with current values, how states transition across the entity lifecycle, and how tracking is isolated per DbContext.

 Key sections: